ming33333/simpleblog/README.md

 ## Notes
-github pages should auto launch when running npm run deploysince we are on main branch? (launched aug 3 1:30om)
+github pages should auto launch when running npm run deploy since we are on main branch

 ## Reference